 Your customer satisfaction is everything when it comes to your brand and business in general.
 And customer satisfaction basically depends on what things you stand for and whether you fulfil what you say.
 This actually translates to the combination of brand management – how you are marketing your business, your ideals and your ethos, and talent management – what you are actually doing about it.

 Brand management and talent management are two sides of the same coin – your business.
-So, if you want your biz to succeed, you need to bear in mind how interconnected these two approaches are:
+So, if you want your biz to succeed, you need to bear in mind how interconnected these two approaches are and how you can leverage digital marketing:

 1. Getting your brand name heard